akestoridis/grc-ieee802154/README.md

 >>> exit()
 ```

-* Terminate the execution of the flow graph and then do the following:
+Terminate the execution of the flow graph and then do the following:
 * An independent IEEE 802.15.4 sniffer should have been able to capture the packet after tuning to the appropriate channel.
 * To turn the flow graph into a simple IEEE 802.15.4 sniffer, enable the `UHD: USRP Source` and disable the `Packet Pad` and `Socket PDU` blocks.

-* If you were able to follow these instructions without any errors, then you should be able to generate and execute the flow graphs of this repository.
+If you were able to follow these instructions without any errors, then you should be able to generate and execute the flow graphs of this repository.

-## Publication
+## Publications

-These GRC flow graphs were used in the following publication:
+These GRC flow graphs were used in the following publications:

+* D.-G. Akestoridis and P. Tague, “HiveGuard: A network security monitoring architecture for Zigbee networks,” to appear in Proc.
+IEEE CNS’21.
-* D.-G. Akestoridis, M. Harishankar, M. Weber, and P. Tague, "Zigator: Analyzing the security of Zigbee-enabled smart homes," in _Proceedings of the 13th ACM Conference on Security and Privacy in Wireless and Mobile Networks (WiSec)_, 2020, pp. 77--88.
-DOI: [10.1145/3395351.3399363](https://doi.org/10.1145/3395351.3399363).
+* D.-G. Akestoridis, M. Harishankar, M. Weber, and P. Tague, “Zigator: Analyzing the security of Zigbee-enabled smart homes,” in *Proc.
+ACM WiSec’20*, 2020, pp. 77–88, doi: [10.1145/3395351.3399363](https://doi.org/10.1145/3395351.3399363).

 ## License